ioing/lath-docs/markdown/start.en.md

 **How to introduce cross-domain page views?**

 When using source to declare an Applet's view, if its src page points to a cross-domain page, the ability of the proxy type in the page will be limited.
-To solve this problem, you can also introduce Lath in the reference page and enable the option <a to-applet="doc?id=tunneling" clone-as="popDoc">PresetConfig > tunneling</a> to lift some restriction.
+To solve this problem, you can also introduce Lath in the reference page and enable the option <a to-applet="docs?id=tunneling" clone-as="popDoc">PresetConfig > tunneling</a> to lift some restriction.

 ---